onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

  * Delivered transaction manifest file updated to Cadence 1.0 to VacuumLabs, so they can finish the ledger app update.
  * HCU rolled out new cryptography module to mainnet. ([HCU release notes](https://github.com/onflow/flow-go/releases/tag/v0.33.8))
  * Working group calls started with two UX WG calls and a Wallet WG call.
 Defi WG call later today.
+ * EVM infra setup for Crescendo PreviewNet is complete

 ---